amritphuyal/DataRush/Readme.md

 | test.csv       | The testing dataset contains id, abstract.
 The competitors are required to predict category_num             |
 | labels.csv     | Map of the category to category_num                                                                         |
 | sample.csv     | The sample solution file.
 The id column is the same as of test.csv category_num is to the predicted output. |

+The solution file should be named `solution.csv` and the format is the same as `sample.csv`